AkramKalaee/XEvoDomain/README.md

 A research article describing XEvoDomain is currently under preparation.

-If you use this artifact in your research, please refer to the associated Ph.D. research and repository information.
+If you use this artifact in your research, please refer to the repository and the associated Ph.D. research.

 ---